DanielleQuinn/afs_schedule/README.md

+The results of this little project as a series of flat files can be found here: https://docs.google.com/spreadsheets/d/1e6IrSt8uDWZSIk62Jm8FVDpLR2MVTxfiQAQ8f46HW7s/edit?usp=sharing

+There are lots of things that could be done to improve this, from standardizing the time increments in the tables to building a Shiny app for easier navigation.
+But this was really just a way to practice and develop my web scraping skills.
+If you are eager to contribute or try something new, feel free to submit a PR!

-Big thanks to @jonpye, @paleolimbot, @jonmcalder, @WilDoane, @GrantHumphries for your insights!
+Big thanks to @jonpye, @paleolimbot, @jonmcalder, @WilDoane, and @GrantHumphries for your insights about those tricky href elements! :)